EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 <p>Hello Marco</p>
 ```

-Of course here the script mixes logic and formatting, and the encoding
+Here the script mixes logic and formatting and the encoding it
-it produces by default tells us that this comes from another age...
+produces by default tells us that this comes from another age...
+But
-But still, if you want something not persistent in the machine memory,
+if you want something which is seldom used and gets executed on demand
-which the webserver executes on demand, this is still a viable option.
+without persisting in the machine's memory, this is still an option.

+However, there are frameworks which can work in CGI mode, so there are
+almost no reason to use CGI.pm, beside having to maintain legacy
+programs.

 # Mojolicious

 Fast-forward to 2022.

 Nowadays Perl is just another language between dozens of them.
-But
+But it
 still gets the job done and let you write nice, maintainable code like
 any other modern language.

 [Mojolicious](https://mojolicious.org/) is currently the top choice if
 you want to do web development in Perl.
 It is an amazing framework,
 with a large and active community, and appears to have collected the
-best web frameworks have to offer.
+best concepts that other web frameworks from other languages have to
+offer.

 Let's hack an app in a couple of minutes, in a single file: